-Carey Hughes, Senior Project Manager for Chandlee and Sons, was responsible for this commercial build-out project.
+Carey Hughes, Senior Project Manager for Chandlee Construction, was responsible for this commercial build-out project.
 L.& P. Design and Architecture of Akron, Ohio provided the architectural and engineering.
 The project was scheduled for seven weeks to completion.

 The design includes two wood benches outside the front doors, small table seating inside with an extensive service bar, a retail area, and a public handicap access restroom in the customer service portion of the store.
 Behind the counter are freezers, cold storage, stainless steel prep surfaces and sinks.
 The back space of the store has a handicap access restroom for employees, a storage room, additional food preparation and storage components, a sink, plus an office.
 A business of this type requires a variety of food preparation and food preservation appliances and components.